haiwera-silk-cd/magento-devdocs/guides/v2.0/mtf/mtf_entities/mtf_dataset.md

 ## Data set merging {#merge}

-The FTF enables you to merge data sets from different modules.
-For example, if you create a new {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} that adds a menu option to an existing module, the FTF allows you to merge the new data with the existing data sets.
+The FTF enables you to merge data sets from different modules. 例如， if you create a new {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} that adds a menu option to an existing module, the FTF allows you to merge the new data with the existing data sets.
 As a result, you don't have to edit the existing module to include the new information, and your tests continue to work.
 If you decide to later remove the same new module, you don't need to clean the data sets in other modules.

 There are two options to merge data sets in the FTF: